josecanciani/jscore/README.md

 }
 ```

+Notice we are using the Element Builder's `listen` (which translates to a DOMElement `addEventListener`), but we are in turn dispatching a custom 'click' event.

-We are dispatching a custom click event everytime this button is pressed.
-Now let's add it to our NodeApp application, and listen it.
-We are going to use the `beforeRender()` method to append a new child:
+Now let's add it to our NodeApp application, and listen for this custom click.
+We are going to use the `beforeRender()` method to append a new child, and when a click event is recieved, we will open an alert window.

 ```javascript
     beforeRender() {